 I. Core Courses: All Environmental Studies majors are required to complete these four 0100-level to 0200-level core courses plus the ENVS 0401 senior seminar.
 The 0100-level to 0200-level core classes provide an introduction to perspectives on environmental issues from the humanities, natural sciences, and social sciences, as well as basic approaches critical to understanding human interactions with the environment.
 The 0100-level to 0200-level core courses must be completed by the end of the junior year, and ENVS 0112 in particular should be completed by the end of the sophomore year.

 ENVS 0112 Natural Science and the Environment

 ENVS 0211 Conservation and Environmental Policy

-GEOG 0120 Fundamentals of Geographic Information Systems
+GEOG 0120 Spatial Thinking with Geographic Information Systems

 **Note: Only those students who have completed all four of the above-listed core courses are eligible to enroll in ENVS 0401 or to sign up for ENVS 0700.